DataDog/integrations-core/oracle/README.md

 ## Overview

 Get metrics from Oracle Database servers in real time to:

-* Visualize and monitor Oracle Database service status.
+* Visualize and monitor your Oracle Database's availability and performance metrics.
-* Be notified about Oracle Database cluster failovers and events.

 ## Setup
 ### Installation